RobotecAI/RobotecGPULidar/docs/AgnocastExtension.md

 # RGL Agnocast extension

-The extension Agnocast enables ROS2 publishing RGL nodes to utilize Agnocast for enhanced performance and capabilities.
+The extension Agnocast enables ROS2 publishing RGL nodes to utilize Agnocast for zero-copy communication.

 ## About Agnocast